adamfitz/nnDiscordBot/readme.md

 The configuration file must be named: `nnDiscordCBot.config`

-If you are intending to use any of the features that require configuration (sonarr integration, remote database etc) The contents of said file must be as follows:
+If you are intending to use any of the features that require configuration (sonarr api, remote DB Opnsense FW etc) The contents of said file must be as follows:

 ```bash